InjectiveLabs/injective-protocol-specification/derivatives/v1-specification.md

 Throughout the lifetime of a position, each contract must satisfy the following margin requirement:

 `margin / quantity >= indexPrice * liquidationPenalty - NPV`

+## Liquidation Price

+The liquidation price is the price at which a position can be liquidated and can be derived from the maintenance margin requirement formula.

+For longs:

+`contractPrice = indexPrice - indexPrice * liquidationPenalty + margin / quantity - F_entry`

+For shorts:

+`contractPrice =  indexPrice + indexPrice * liquidationPenalty - margin / quantity  - F_entry`

 ## **Clawback**